rolfjunior/Raspberry-Pi-Door-Lock/README.md

 #HOW TO INSTALL

-cChech if step 1 is necessary since it looks like the code uses only the pirc522 to read RFID tags.
+Check if step 1 is necessary since it looks like the code uses only the pirc522 to read RFID tags.
+This step is for reading NFC tags, but I couldn't make it work and therefore is not necessary if you don't need to use NFC to unlock or lock the door.
 1. Folow the steps on this link http://www.instructables.com/id/Raspberry-Pi-3-Model-B-MIFARE-RC522-RFID-Tag-Readi/

+	1.1 - raspi-config  ...
+Use the interactive menu to enable the SPI Interface

+	1.2 - sudo reboot

+	1.3 - sudo nano /boot/config.txt   ...check to see that the SPI Interface is enabled, Try to find a line that says: dtparam=spi=on If you see the above line then SPI is enabled

+	1.4 - lsmod | grep spi   ...check to see that the spi_bcm2835 module is loaded

-	1.1 - sudo apt-get install python2.7-dev
+	1.1 - sudo apt-get install python2.7-dev   ...Install python2.7-dev:

 	1.2 - git clone https://github.com/lthiery/SPI-Py.git